The Tilting Theory of Contraction Algebras: Visualising the Derived Equivalence Class

-from Corollary \ref{groupaction} is almost surjective in the sense that it hits every standard equivalence (up to automorphism).
-This might allow us to obtain a similar result to that of \cite[4.4]{Miz}; determining the group of standard equivalences (up to algebra automorphism) as a semi-direct product.
+from Corollary \ref{groupaction} is almost surjective in the sense that it hits every standard equivalence (up to algebra isomorphism).
+This might allow us to obtain a similar result to that of \cite[4.4]{Miz}; determining the group of standard equivalences, otherwise known as the \emph{derived picard group} of $\Lambda_{\con}$, as a semi-direct product.
 However, for a maximal rigid object $M$, the object $\Omega M$ is another maximal rigid object with the same stable endomorphism algebra as $M$.
-In particular, each contraction algebra appears at least twice in our `picture' of the derived equivalence and thus some autoequivalences are obtained as paths between their corresponding vertices, rather than as a loop at a single vertex.
+In particular, each contraction algebra appears at least twice in our `picture' of the derived equivalence class and thus some autoequivalences are obtained as paths between their corresponding vertices, rather than as a loop at a single vertex.
 This shows the need for the groupoid picture when visualising the derived equivalence class. \end{remark}